JamesTheGiblet/wheelie/docs/sensors/H-1-0332_SOUND_SENSOR_GUIDE.md

 The **H-1-0332** is a high-sensitivity sound detection module designed for audio-reactive projects and robotics applications.
 It provides reliable digital output for sound detection with adjustable sensitivity.

+*Note: The standard sound sensor for the Wheelie robot is the KY-006 (digital, GPIO 17).
+The H-1-0332 is supported as an alternative and can be used with the same wiring and code.*

 ## Specifications

 - **Model**: H-1-0332